 Loss of Georgian Bay

-The recent native blockades of the rail lines show that governments are unable to remove them in a timely manner to allow the public access.
-Native blockages of water ways are also possible and Ontario is creating a dangerous situation by giving away control of northern Georgian Bay.
+Past blockades of rail lines show that governments are unable to remove them in a timely manner to allow the public access.
+Blockages of water ways are also possible and Ontario is creating a dangerous situation by giving away control of northern Georgian Bay.
 The Beaverstone River was blocked in 2016 preventing canoers and kayakers access to this river which passes through Wiikwemkoong’s Point Grondine reserve.

 Governments must show leadership and Minister Rickford is looking the other way.

 How is it possible that a claim for land to build fishing huts on 41 islands can expand to thousands of kilometers of Georgian Bay shoreline and tens of thousands of islands encompassing much of Georgian Bay?
-It would appear that natives, even descendants of American natives only have to ask.
 This is the second land claim by Wiikwemkoong, (aka Wikwemikong) the first one being settled in 1995 with Wikwemikong receiving $13,900,000 of Canadian taxpayers’ money and a tripling of their Point Grondine ceded reserve.
 The value of the land was not disclosed to the public.

 Ontario has withheld vital information pertaining to this current "give-a-way" but many of these documents have been obtained from other sources and are available for download under the "Documents" tab.
 For example, the 1896 Toma map of the 41 islands referenced in the claim does not include Philip Edward or George Island.